baci/seenlive/README.md

 # Installation / Execution

 ## Requirements
-The following tools are required to compile and run seenlive:
+The following tools are required to compile and run seenlive locally:
-* NodeJS and NPM (additional dependencies loaded from package definitions)
+* NodeJS, NPM and Yarn (additional dependencies loaded from package definitions)
 * .NET Core 3.1

 ## Web Server